(Last updated on: 14/03/2022)

 I can certainly say that we loved South Africa.
 You can see a taste of what the country has to offer in our video below.

 Domestic tourism in China

-According to the Chinese Ministry at a press conference, domestic tourism generated 5.13 trillion yuan ($764 billion U.S dollars) in revenue last year.
-Climbing 12.3% compared with 2017.
-Whereas, Chinese tourists spent a total of $115.29 (U.S dollars) on outbound tourism.
+According to the Chinese Ministry at a press conference, domestic tourism generated 5.13 trillion yuan ($764 billion U.S dollars) in revenue last year and this figure was climbing steeply each year prior to the pandemic, in fact the Chinese market (both domestically and internationally has been the fastest growing tourism industry in the world in recent years!).
+In comparison, Chinese tourists spent a total of $115.29 (U.S dollars) on outbound tourism.

 According to research by the WTTC, China has been extremely successful in fostering domestic tourism, and is now one of the leading domestic tourism markets in the world.